-Chapter 9: EXTERIOR EQUIPMENT
+Chapter 10: EXTERIOR EQUIPMENT

-9.1 Deck
+10.1 Deck

 Rails and Deck Hardware

 The rail system and hardware fittings have been selected and installed to perform specific functions.
 Fenders or mooring lines should be secured to the cleats and not to rails or stanchions.
+The stern is equipped with a hawse pipe and cleat system.
+Mooring lines should be fed through the hawse pipes then secured to the stern cleats.
 Be sure a clear lead exists when running dock lines or anchor lines.
 A line inadvertently run around a stanchion or over the rail could cause damage.

-IMPORTANT: All fittings must be periodically inspected for loose fit or wear and damage.
+IMPORTANT: All fittings must be periodically inspected for loose fit, wear and damage.
 Any problems should be corrected immediately.